jinolacson/alak-lang/README.md

-# 🧪 Alak: A Simple Programming Language in Python
+# 🧪 Alak: A Toy Programming Language built with Python

 **Alak** is a simple interpreted programming language built in Python for educational and experimental purposes.
 It features a basic compiler, tokenizer, parser, and interpreter pipeline.
 Alak was designed to help you understand how programming languages work under the hood.